-Database Security refers to the protective measures and controls used to safeguard the data within a database from unauthorized access, misuse, and corruption.
+Database security refers to the set of protective measures, controls, and practices implemented to safeguard the data stored in a database from unauthorized access, misuse, theft, or corruption.

 Key aspects of database security include:

-- Access Control: Only authorized users should be able to access sensitive data.
+- Access Control: It ensures only authorized users should be able to access sensitive data.
 This can be controlled by setting permissions and roles, and using authentication mechanisms such as passwords, biometrics, or two-factor authentication.

-- Encryption: Data encryption protects data both in transit (when sent over a network) and at rest (stored on a disk).
+- Encryption: It converts readable data into an unreadable format (ciphertext) to prevent unauthorized users from understanding it.
 This ensures that even if unauthorized users access the data, they cannot read or manipulate it.

-- Audit Trails: Keeping logs of database access and changes helps track potential security breaches and assists in troubleshooting or forensic investigations.
+- Audit Trails: It is a log of database activities, such as who accessed what data, when, and what changes were made.
+Keeping logs of database access and changes helps track potential security breaches and assists in troubleshooting or forensic investigations.

 - Backup and Recovery: Regular backups ensure that data can be restored in case of accidental loss or malicious attacks.
 A disaster recovery plan should be in place to minimize downtime.